JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 **Draw acceptance** The object contains String attribute containing the Client id as a String and a ClientMessageToServer constant of 'DRAW_ACCEPT'.

 **Resignation** The object contains String attribute containing the Client id relating to the resigning player as a String and a ClientMessageToServer constant of 'RESIGN'.

 **Exiting the game** When a client closes their GUI, this results in a message being sent from that client to the server, which sends a message to the other client to get it to shut down.
 In this instance, the client with the window being closed sends a message to the server, using a ClientMessageToServer object with a ClientMessageToServer constant of 'EXITING_DUE_TO_GUI_CLOSE', and the client id as a String.

 Messages are converted to JSON, and then sent to the server using the ClientMessageDispatchService class.

 ## B. Server sending messages

 When the server sends a message to a client, it creates a ServerMessageToClient object (which is later rendered into JSON).
 The ServerMessageToClient object contains a ServerToClientMessageType attribute, which is an enum representing the message type, that tells the client the purpose of the message.
 These are the enum constants:

-    ASSIGN_RED_COLOUR
-    ASSIGN_WHITE_COLOUR
-    UPDATE_BOARD_SAME_TURN
-    UPDATE_BOARD_CHANGE_OF_TURN
-    DECLINE_MOVE
-    INFORM_RED_IS_WINNER
-    INFORM_WHITE_IS_WINNER
-    INFORM_OF_DRAW_ACCEPTED
-    INFORM_OTHER_PLAYER_RESIGNED
-    INFORM_DRAW_OFFER_MADE
-    INFORM_OTHER_CLIENT_CLOSED_WINDOW
+    ASSIGN_RED_COLOUR,
+    ASSIGN_WHITE_COLOUR,
+    UPDATE_BOARD_SAME_TURN,
+    UPDATE_BOARD_CHANGE_OF_TURN,
+    DECLINE_MOVE,
+    INFORM_RED_IS_WINNER,
+    INFORM_WHITE_IS_WINNER,
+    INFORM_OF_DRAW_ACCEPTED,
+    INFORM_OTHER_PLAYER_RESIGNED,
+    INFORM_DRAW_OFFER_MADE,
+    INFORM_OTHER_CLIENT_CLOSED_WINDOW,
+    INFORM_CLIENT_OF_ID

 The message is encoded in JSON format before being sent to the client.

 The ServerMessageComposeService class contains methods that produce messages for one or both clients taking part in a (as applicable), covering the scenarios described by the enums above.

 The client knows that the game is starting when it receives a notification containing 'ASSIGN_RED_COLOUR' or 'ASSIGN_WHITE_COLOUR'.

-Some of the communications contain a Board object, to enable the client GUIs to be updated.
+Some communications contain a Board object, to enable the client GUIs to be updated.
+Also, when giving the client its id, a String field is used.
+That string is also used in subsequent communications with the client, for debugging purposes.